bedus-creation/tailwindcomponent.com/resources/docs/alpinejs/introduction.md

 <h2 class="font-bold mb-4 text-gray-700 text-xl mt-16">Use Cases:</h3>

-We already have others powerful javascript framework such as vue.js and react js, so why we need another javascript framework ? well to answer this question we need to first understand about alpine js.
-Now a days css framework is comming with out including any javascript, alpine js facilates such framework to quickly build user interactive components.
+We already have others powerful javascript framework such as vue and react, so why we need another javascript framework ? well to answer this question we need to first understand about alpine js.
+Css framework is comming with out including any javascript, alpine js facilates such framework to quickly build user interactive components.

 <h2 class="font-bold mb-4 text-gray-700 text-xl mt-16">Installation</h3>